seanpm2001/GitHub_Organization_Info/OrganizationGraphics/ByDate/CLIPBOARD_TODOLIST.md

 This is as much as I am willing to do today.
 This project will likely take a couple/a few more days to catch up on. - 2021 Saturday October 9th

 This is a long and tedious process.
 It may take me several more days.
-I didn't have as much time for it today to prevent burnout.
+I didn't have as much time for it today to prevent burnout. - 2021 Sunday October 10th

+This is still a long and tedious process.
+It is going to take me several more days to finish.
+I made a lot more progress today, I am nearing the halfway point.
+I had to stop early today, as I got burnt out, and I also need to fix my schedule. - 2021 Monday October 11th

 ***